lonkaars/blog/posts/index.md

 [meta]: <date> (April 12 2021)
 [meta]: <tags> (home)

 Welcome to my blog page!
-This is where I post updates on things that I do such as:
+This is where I post updates on things that I do such
+as:

 - Cool open source software that I think you should use
 - How to set up self-hosted applications
 - Rants about Microsoft Windows
 - Maybe some recipes I dunno

 The page you're looking at right now is also open-source!
-The code for this page can be found on [GitHub](https://github.com/lonkaars/blog), and should also be available on my private git server, though that's broken at the moment.
+The code for this page can be found on [GitHub](https://github.com/lonkaars/blog), and should also be available on [my private git server](https://git.pipeframe.xyz), though that's broken at the moment.
+(Permission issues prevent cgit from working properly)